-But funeral flowers have moved on, so have we, and flowers now have the power to say so much about your memories of someone, so it’s worth taking a moment to think about whether lillies really are the right flower for your loved one.
+But funeral flowers have moved on, so have we, and flowers now have the power to say so much more about your memories of someone, so it’s worth taking a moment to think about whether lillies really are the right flower for your loved one.

 Don’t get me wrong, I’m not anti-lillies in any way but in this article, we’ll be taking a look at both traditional and alternative funeral bouquets – you decide at the end of the day what works for you.

-Remember, a great florist will not only handcraft you a beautiful funeral bouquet, but also support you as you make difficult choices in life’s harder moments.
+Remember, a great florist will not only handcraft you a beautiful funeral tribute, but also support you as you make difficult choices in life’s harder moments.
 So don’t be afraid to reach out to your florist and seek support when deciding on funeral flowers – we’re here to help.

 Since the times of ancient Greeks and Romans, lilies have been associated with purity and innocence.

 It’s perhaps unsurprising, then, that the lily is the flower most commonly associated with funeral services, as they have come to represent the soul of the deceased returning to a place of peace.

 The white lily is most commonly used as a funeral flower, but stargazer and longiflorum lilies with their extended trumpet shape are also often used as a symbol of sympathy.

-When choosing a fitting floral tribute for your loved one you might be a little overwhelmed by all the options available.
+When choosing a fitting floral tribute for your loved one you might be a little overwhelmed by all the options and terminology.

 There are wreaths, standing sprays (which usually sit on an easel by the coffin), casket sprays (which sit on top of the coffin), sheaf sprays (a flat lay bouquet), trugs and and more.

 Nowadays, I find people often choose one main casket arrangement and perhaps a few extra arrangements from close family and request charitable donations from wider friends and family rather than flowers.
 So, it’s even more important that the floral tributes really represent the deceased and the life they led.